ovace/art/computer.md

 # Computer

+-   Weird.
+Experienced enterprise programmers in France know Stack Overflow and how to use it's lightweight markup language, but not the name "Markdown".

 -   <http://en.wiktionary.org/wiki/vim> is also an English word that means vigour.
 How righteous.
 Compare to `git` :).

 -   <http://en.wikipedia.org/wiki/Blind_carbon_copy>